How to use the Live Well with Pain Health and Well Being Check tool

 STEP 3 – Do you have any problems or difficulties with . . .

-This is the health needs assessment component of the LWWP Health Check.
-It helps the individual to see the wider picture of the impact of pain on their health across 13 areas of need at the current time.
+This is the health needs assessment component of the Health and Wellbeing Check.
+It helps the individual to see the wider picture of the impact of pain on their health across 13 areas of need at the current time:

-The more areas ticked or identified, the greater the impact on all aspects of health; physical, emotional and social role function.
+The more areas ticked, the greater the impact on all aspects of health: physical, emotional and social role function.

-This is a guide to the severity of the impact of pain on health and may indicate a need for a focused person-centred approach in collaboration with the person and other services where needed.
+This is a guide to the severity of the impact of pain on health and decision making about multidisciplinary specialist care.

 STEP 4 – The three most important things to change now

-This final step guides the person to prioritise their current needs to form a focus for a consultation or review, thereby making best use of brief consultation time.
+This final step guides the person to prioritise their current needs and therefore can quickly form a focus for a consultation or review.
+It makes best use of brief consultation time.

 Record your CPD